chrishalcrow/Skyrmions3D.jl/README.md

 A package to create and visualise 3D Skyrmions in the Skyrme model.

-A beginners tutorial written in Jupyter notebook can be downloaded from this depo.
+A beginners tutorial written in Jupyter notebook can be downloaded from this repo.

+There are [one](https://youtu.be/HeSs7yVGXR4) or [two](https://youtu.be/TI5huk6Rqos) YouTube videos about the package.

 ## Features
 - Create skyrmions using the Rational Map and ADHM approximations.